eloaders/ds18b20_reader/README.md

    `> ./ds18b20_reader -d 0000053da58f`

 The program should immediately start to print the current temperature every 5 seconds.
-The output should look similar to this:
+The output looks similar to this:

    `2015-02-24T09:16:08.704495  18.750°C`
    `2015-02-24T09:16:13.534466  18.687°C`